BenjaminPlanterose/UMtools/README.md

 library(EMCluster)
 library(dbscan)
 library(Sushi)
+library(UMtools)
 ```

-To read all IDAT files in a directory, we use the *read.metharray.exp* function.
+To read all IDAT files in a directory, we use the *minfi::read.metharray.exp* function.
 If additionally, we intend
 to read additional information such as the number of beads or the standard deviation of the fluorescence
 intensity channels, we will need to set the *extended* argument to TRUE.